NicLandajo/comfyui-preview-image-monitor/README.md

 License.
 Please read the license file.
 License type: MIT License
 #
-🐍Special Thanks to PyGame 🐍
+🐍 Special Thanks to PyGame 🐍
 Preview Image Monitor relies on the powerful Pygame library to handle cross-platform window creation, display management, and image rendering.
 We extend our sincere thanks to the Pygame developers and contributors for their invaluable work. https://github.com/pygame